VoltDB/meshmonitor/README.md

 # Openmetrics / Prometheus

-Meshmonitor supp
+Meshmonitor starts a simple web server on port 12223 that exposes Prometheus compatible metrics under /metrics endpoint.
+It can be further configured to bind to non default network interface using `-m` option.

+This functionality can be disabled using `-d` option.

 # Datadog monitoring

-To use locally running Datadog agent to scrape meshmonitor metrics create or edit `/etc/datadog-agent/conf.d/openmetrics.d/conf.yaml` with following contents:
+To use a locally running Datadog agent to scrape meshmonitor metrics create or edit `/etc/datadog-agent/conf.d/openmetrics.d/conf.yaml` with following contents:

 ```yaml